-- 1 In the left pane, expand Configuration Management. - 2 Click Managed Domains. - 3 In the right pane, select the domain for which you want to schedule a full accounts cache refresh. - 4 On the Tasks menu, click Properties. - 5 On the Incremental schedule tab, select the frequency and interval at which DRA should refresh the accounts cache. - For example, to refresh the accounts cache every day at 4 AM, click Daily and type 4:00 AM in the provided field. - 6 Specify the maximum number of minutes to attempt an incremental cache refresh before scheduling a full accounts cache refresh.
+- 1 In the left pane, expand Configuration Management. - 2 Click Managed Domains.

+- 3 In the right pane, select the domain for which you want to schedule a incremental accounts cache refresh. - 4 On the Tasks menu, click Properties. - 5 On the Incremental schedule tab, select the frequency and interval at which DRA should refresh the accounts cache.

+For example, to refresh the accounts cache every day at 4 AM, click Daily and type 4:00 AM in the provided field.